Trail notes — what is a Trans-Rhodope?

 You can define a ‘Trans-Rhodope’ how you wish and begin and end wherever you like.
 I put my tour together from the NTG Trans-Rodopi GPX files with a few alterations made where the OpenMTB coverage suggested that better quality alternative tracks were available.
 These were generally those followed by Rudopia.
 After Kardzhali, for reasons explained in the blog below, I binned the NTG route and followed the Rudopia through Madzharovo to Mezek and nearby Svilengrad (for mainline trains to Sofia).

-The NTG aim was to support local accommodation providers and food producers.
+The NTG aim was to support local accommodation providers and food producers and build an economic development component into nature conservation activities.
 Their 17-day itinerary is based upon exclusive use of B&Bs.
 I took a ‘hybrid’ approach and opted to carry camping gear in order to have the option to cook and sleep between villages rather than gamble upon the continued existence of businesses post-COVID and that they’d be open and with vacancies.
 It was also insurance against finding myself at high altitude without shelter.
 Obviously, that carried a weight penalty and I could have left one of my two power blocks behind and still had ample juice for devices between guest house stays.

 This route is highly technical and requires a lot of tough, steep and gnarly hike-a-bike, including some sections that I’d hesitate to tackle as a walker.
 In places, the trail is overgrown by dense woodland and is challenging to follow.
 Contrary to statements from various online sources, the trail is not waymarked, although perhaps it once was.
 Sticking entirely to the Rudopia would likely be easier and more enjoyable for all but the most masochistic of loaded bikepackers.
-Note that this can also be challenging in parts on a heavy rig.
+Starting in Trigrad via the rail link to Stamboliyski is also an option for this route.
+Note that it can also be challenging in parts on a heavy rig.

 Other variants of a Trans-Rhodope tour include the Bulgarian leg of the EuroVelo Route 13 Iron Curtain Trail, currently described as ‘under development’, and the Vienna-Istanbul Sultan’s Trail, which seems to be a commercial operation that sells GPX packages.